 Visit the AHSUM website to learn more about the services they offer to AHS students.

 BMH Green is the grassy area outside of BMH.
 It's a well-loved area where you'll often find AHS students playing frisbee and hanging out.

 The Bombshelter Pub (Bomber) is UWaterloo’s on-campus pub, located in the SLC.
 It offers a relaxing place for students to eat and hang out with friends and faculty.
 You can try your luck at Trivia Night, come in for Bomber Breakfast, or enjoy talented performances by amateur and professional musicians.

 Columbia Icefield (CIF) is one of UWaterloo’s two athletics facilities on campus.
 CIF features a fitness centre, three gymnasiums, a fitness studio, an arena, a ball diamond and five playing fields

-More information about the fitness facilities and programs on campus can be found on the Waterloo Warriors website.
+More information about the fitness facilities and programs on campus can be found on the Athletics website.

 Counselling Services supports your personal and interpersonal functioning through individual, group and peer support counselling.
 You can also access wellness workshops delivered by their professional team.

 More information about support services at UWaterloo can be found on the Campus Wellness website.